bcho432/Trishula_proj/README.md

+# Description
+A web-based lead generation tool built that helps sales teams identify and prioritize real-world businesses for security camera installations.
+The app uses a live API to search for actual local businesses — such as warehouses, construction sites, and retail stores — based on any city the user enters.
+Each lead is automatically ranked by priority using Trishula's Risk Logic: businesses categorized as Construction Sites or Warehouses are flagged as 🔴 High Priority, while Retail or Other types are marked as 🟢 Low Priority.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.